Bachelor's in Finance With a Financial Planning Degree Emphasis

 - Financial plan development and behavioral finance

-Career Possibilities for Graduates With a Financial Planning Degree Emphasis
+Career Paths for Graduates With a Financial Planning Emphasis

-Graduates with a degree in financial planning might work as a planner or an advisor in financial planning firms, banks, brokerage firms, insurance companies or wealth management firms.
+With this degree, you might pursue a range of career opportunities across numerous settings.
+Consider a career as a planner or an advisor in financial planning firms, banks, brokerage firms, insurance companies or wealth management firms.6

-With GCU’s emphasis in financial planning degree online or on campus, you will be prepared for roles in financial services like:
+With GCU’s bachelor’s in finance degree, you can be prepared for the following roles in financial services, such as:

 - Personal financial planner